Salary vs Dividends: The Ultimate Guide on How to Pay Yourself From a Corporation in Canada

 Add a header to begin generating the table of contents

-It may seem like a simple or even silly question, but it’s one of the first that a new corporate business owner will ask (and probably should ask).
+Which should I do: salary or dividends?
+It may seem like a simple question, but it’s one of the first that a new corporate business owner will ask (and probably should ask).
+The salary vs dividends question is one we get frequently.
+Don’t worry – paying yourself from your corporation is easier than you think.

 How Do I Pay Myself from a Corporation?

 This question is extremely important.
-You did after all go into business so that you can make money… for yourself…
+After all, you did go into business so that you can make money… for yourself… so knowing how to pay yourself from a corporation is essential!

 Simply put, you have 2 options: Salary or dividends.